luke11brown/UK-TopSky-Controller-Pack/README.md

 Arvid - for introducing me to the wonders of TopSky

-Chris/Harry - I nicked some Gihub bits for the readme and contribution guide
+Chris/Harry - I nicked some Github bits for the readme and contribution guide

+Chad - Symbology Settings

+Sam White - NERL radar data